Expert Knowledge

 It may be possible to avoid isolating the process at all.
 Activity assays, such as membrane transport, can be assessed in overexpressed systems or in relevant cell types, which removes the need for purification and avoids any possible interference from excess membrane mimetic molecules.

 Due to low expression and stability, sub-milligram yields purified from multiple litres of proteins is often observed.
 Obtaining a high purity and activity is also a challenge.
+Low yields can be overcome by using highly sensitive biophysical techniques such as SPR, GCI (5) and nanoDSF for interaction analysis to minimize protein consumption.

 Structural biology is often used to assess the molecular details of protein-protein or protein-small molecule interactions, which allows the rational design of drug molecules using Structure-Based Drug Design (SBDD).